 The University of Arizona, Tucson, AZ

-My background straddles the fields of computational imaging, image science, image processing and analysis, and machine learning.
-My research work has leveraged the interconnections between these fields to develop optical and computational imaging modalities, mathematical models of image formation, image understanding, and image transforms applied to diverse areas such as predicting cancer progression and risk stratification, characterizing nanoscale nuclear morphology during cell proliferation and chromatin decondensation, situational awareness applications, temporal compressive imaging, optical coherence tomography, color science, computer-aided diagnostics, diffraction tomography, and pathology informatics.
+My background straddles the fields of computational imaging and optics, mathematical modeling, signals and systems, image science and analysis, and machine learning.
+My research work has leveraged the interconnections between these fields to develop optical and computational imaging modalities, mathematical models of image formation, image understanding, and image transforms applied to diverse areas such as predicting cancer progression and risk stratification, characterizing 3D nanoscale nuclear morphology during cell proliferation and chromatin decondensation, situational awareness applications, temporal compressed imaging, optical coherence tomography, color science, computer-aided diagnostics, diffraction tomography, and pathology informatics

 More recently, my research interests have expanded to include 1. understanding spatial heterogeneity in tumor microenvironment and its role in cancer recurrence, metastasis and reponse to therapy, using highly multiplexed imaging, and computational and mathematical modeling; and 2. expanding the role of information theory in computational biophysics.
 Specifically, I am developing information-theoretic approaches to describe and quantify dynamics of biomolecules.

 S. Uttam and Y. Liu

 Three-dimensional nanoscale nuclear architecture mapping for improved cancer risk stratification, SPIE/OSA European Conferences on Biomedical Optics (ECBO) 2019, 23-27 June 2019, Munich, Germany; Paper 11076-38 (2019).

 E. Fouquerel, R. Barnes, S. Uttam, S. Watkins, M. Bruchez, and P. L. Opresko,